-Car Type and Model:
+Car Model and Type:

-Aston Martin DB 2/4 Mk 3
+Aston Martin DB 2/4 MK3

-Sold at a Bonhams auction after sitting in the previous owner's garage since 1973, the restoration process began with carefully removing all parts from the car, detailing what could be salvaged and what needed to be replaced.
+Once our client had completed the auction purchase he insisted on a zero compromise restoration for this unique low numbers car ensuring this matching numbers example will arguably be the finest Mk3 Drophead to grace the Concours lawns once completed.
+The restoration process began with carefully removing all parts from the car, detailing what could be salvaged and what needed to be replaced.
 Once this was completed, the body was removed and chassis loaded onto the global jig for reference data before being sent away for chemical dipping to remove all rust.

 Once back it was reloaded on to the global jig and fabrication and replacement of bulkhead was carried out as was most suspension mounting points that had deteriorated beyond salvage.
 Once fabrication work was completed, the chassis was sent back for a second round of chemical dipping to get rid of the burns that had been left by the welding and oxidisation that had taken place in the box sections.

 The chassis has had any minor imperfections taken care of and any pitting left from the rust removal sorted prior to high build primer.
 It was then block sanded , given a coat of epoxy wet on wet primer then given 3 coats of two pack satin polyurethane topcoat.
 A new aluminium fuel tank was fabricated and painted in the same product.

 The front and rear suspension has been removed and disassembled for sandblasting and has been completely overhauled and repainted and is now re united with the chassis.